Shard (database architecture)

 A database shard, or simply a shard, is a horizontal partition of data in a database or search engine.
-Each shard is held on a separate database server instance, to spread load.
+Each shard may be held on a separate database server instance, to spread load.

-Some data within a database remains present in all shards, but some appear only in a single shard.
-Each shard (or server) acts as the single source for this subset of data.
+Some data in a database remains present in all shards, but some appears only in a single shard.
+Each shard acts as the single source for this subset of data.

 Database architecture

 Horizontal partitioning is a database design principle whereby rows of a database table are held separately, rather than being split into columns (which is what normalization and vertical partitioning do, to differing extents).
 Each partition forms part of a shard, which may in turn be located on a separate database server or physical location.

-There are numerous advantages to the horizontal partitioning approach.
-Since the tables are divided and distributed into multiple servers, the total number of rows in each table in each database is reduced.
+There are numerous advantages to the horizontal partitioning of data.
+Since tables are divided and distributed into multiple servers, the total number of rows in each table in each database is reduced.
 This reduces index size, which generally improves search performance.
 A database shard can be placed on separate hardware, and multiple shards can be placed on multiple machines.
 This enables a distribution of the database over a large number of machines, greatly improving performance.
 In addition, if the database shard is based on some real-world segmentation of the data (e.g., European customers v.
 American customers) then it may be possible to infer the appropriate shard membership easily and automatically, and query only the relevant shard.

 In practice, sharding is complex.
-Although it has been done for a long time by hand-coding (especially where rows have an obvious grouping, as per the example above), this is often inflexible.
+Although it has been done for a long time by hand-coding (especially where rows have an obvious grouping, as in the customer region example above), this is often inflexible.
 There is a desire to support sharding automatically, both in terms of adding code support for it, and for identifying candidates to be sharded separately.
 Consistent hashing is a technique used in sharding to spread large loads across multiple smaller services and servers.

 Where distributed computing is used to separate load between multiple servers (either for performance or reliability reasons), a shard approach may also be useful.
 In the 2010s, sharding of execution capacity, as well as the more traditional sharding of data, has emerged as a potential approach to overcome performance and scalability problems in blockchains.